hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

   For example, [here's a review of Mario Klingemann's feed of BigGAN experiments](https://hyperallergic.com/481969/an-ai-artists-twitter-feed-is-an-art-gallery/)

     [How DeepDream's inspiring peculiarities arose from its research history](/2020/12/29/deepdream.html) is an instructive example of how seemingly-unimportant decisions made by researchers affect the artwork later on.

+Only a handful of research papers get this attention from artists.
+And some, like GauGAN, see a lot of experimentation, but don't move past the experimentation phase much.

 4. **Artists begin to release new work that uses these tools, showing it in galleries and exhibitions.** DeepDream, StyleGAN, and BigGAN have all been used in fine art exhibitions.
 DALL-E and CLIP are so new that they haven't yet, but it's only a matter of time.